turingschool/front-end-curriculum/lessons/module-1/getting-around-in-the-terminal.md

 #### Your Turn

 Create a shortcut to the file path that you actually use to store your coursework!

+Note: Make sure you get a specific alias that isn't already being used for something else.
+You can find out if it's already used by just typing it into your terminal and making sure you get a `command not found` back!

 ## Using `source`